About the Food Advisory Board

 Their objective is to provide independent, objective and evidence-based information on a wide variety of food groups that comprise a healthy and balanced diet.

 Balanced nutrition is evidence-based and involves a range of foods which provide the necessary nutrients for good health.
 There are national dietary guidelines on the NHS website, suitable for most people over the age of two, which underpin this campaign.
-Advice on balanced nutrition needs to be appropriate for its audience and dietitians (the only nutrition professionals governed by law) can provide tailored advice to individuals.
+Advice on balanced nutrition needs to be appropriate for its audience, and dietitians (the only nutrition professionals governed by law) can provide tailored advice to individuals.
 A dietitian must apply knowledge supported by evidence, research and trials, as opposed to advice based upon personal opinion, beliefs or for financial gain.

 Food Advisory Board members ensure they practise in line with their associated professional codes of conduct, including: HCPC Standards of Conduct Performance and Ethics, BDA (British Dietetic Association) Code of Professional Conduct for BDA members, the Royal Society of Biology, the Royal Society of Medicine, the Learned Society of Wales and the Medical Defence Union.

-Food Advisory Board members may receive a fee for providing their expertise, knowledge and skill.
+Food Advisory Board members will receive a fee for providing their expertise, knowledge and skill.
 However, any financial payments will not influence their judgement and are declared transparently, in accordance with the Advertising Standards Authority guidance, and members must also remain objective and evidence-based.
 Views expressed are their own personal views.

 The Food Advisory Board is an information service managed and supported by the Agriculture and Horticulture Development Board.